How to Make a Giving Day Work for Your Charity

 But don't be generic.
 Customize landing pages and donation pages specifically for your one-day giving campaign.

-Make it clear, simple, and quick to make a donation.
+Make it clear, simple, and quick to donate.
 Design a post-donation page that the donor sees immediately after giving.
 It can be simple, such as an excellent image plus a thank you.

-Third-party donation platforms are mobile friendly.
+Third-party donation platforms are mobile-friendly.
 And that is more important than ever.
-Network for Good suggests that as much as 30 percent of your donors will make their donations with their phones.
-If you're using your system, make sure everything works well on mobile.
+According to Blackbaud's 2018 Charitable Giving Index, mobile giving accounted for 24 percent of all online giving in 2018.
+If you're using your donation system, make sure everything works well on mobile.

 Prepare a Detailed Communications Calendar